Hemkumar369/Learn_Python/README.md

-# Lern_Python
+# Learn_Python
-This Python file helps you to brush-up the basics of Python skills
+This Python file helps you to brush up on the basics of Python skills.